 Opaque black bottle with gold block letters, in front of a drawing of a lion’s head with dragonfly wings, because it’s a really boring bottle.

-Big boss moss meets elegant earth mother with sweet spice (alliteration much?)–as if Chanel № 5 and Niki de Saint Phalle had a gender-fluid love child.
+Big boss moss meets elegant earth mother with sweet spice (alliteration much?)–as if Chanel № 5and Niki de Saint Phalle had a gender-fluid love child.

 Begins with sassy juicy fruit aldehydes–that manage to give off interesting gasoline fumes–then grows calm and cool with a bouquet of spring flowers at arm’s length.
 Those are soon overtaken by deep voiced oak-moss sugared with ylang-ylang, cloves, and a spoonful of vanilla that settles to the skin by evening.

 The top notes last ages on clothes, with some patchouli bitterness that I don’t get on the skin, but like very much.
+Or Noir has been around for over 40 years, and is still in production.
+Reasonably priced too.

 Nosy blue-point Siamese cat sniffing wild pansies, and a tiny purple bowed bottle with a plastic gold cap.